Center for Diabetes and Cardiometabolic Health – CDCH

 Blood Tests

-Liver function tests check for inflammation and damage
+Liver function tests help evaluate liver inflammation and function

 FibroScan (Liver Elastography)

-Non-invasive imaging measures liver stiffness and fat content
+Non-invasive imaging measures liver stiffness and fat accumulation

 Additional Testing (If Needed)

-Ultrasound, MRI, or liver biopsy for detailed assessment
+Ultrasound, MRI, or liver biopsy for further evaluation when necessary

 Fatty Liver Treatment Options We Offer

-Comprehensive treatment approaches tailored to your specific needs and health goals
+Comprehensive treatment approaches based on your health condition and treatment goals

 Weight Loss Programs